Ken Wasley Story

 Sadly, Dylan's promising future was cut short when he was killed in a tragic car crash that was caused by a drunk driver.
 His family and friends were devastated by the sudden loss of such a bright and talented young man.
 But even in death, Dylan's memory lives on, as he made a difference in the lives of so many people.

 Dylan's love for cooking and the culinary arts will forever be remembered by those who knew him.
 The joy he found in creating delicious meals for others is a testament to his passion and talent.
-Despite the pain of his loss and living with grief daily, his family takes comfort in knowing that Dylan made a positive impact on the world and brought joy to so many people.
+Despite the pain of his loss and living with grief daily, my family takes comfort in knowing that Dylan made a positive impact on the world and brought joy to so many people.
 His memory will continue to inspire and comfort those who knew and loved him.

-I love you, my boy, see you and dad in heaven when my time is done here on earth.
+I love you, my boy, see you and Dad in heaven when my time is done here on earth.